What is a CubeSat?

 Sine Resonance Track & Dwell (SRTD) Control

 Peak tracking in VibrationVIEW automatically shifts resonances by finding and maintaining the peak transmissibility between two channels.
 It oscillates the phase between the two channels and observes increases or decreases to the peak transmissibility.
-As more data is collected, the phase change becomes narrower in frequency and slower in time.
-This change limits the amount of oscillation while accurately tracking the peak.

 This powerful feature minimizes the need for precise detection during the sine sweep so the user can sweep faster.
 Most importantly, it maintains peak transmissibility throughout the tracked dwell portion of the test.